aakilarosegethub/apnafund/SOCIAL_LOGIN_SETUP_GUIDE.md

 ## 🎯 Overview

-This guide will help you set up social login functionality for Facebook and Google in your ApnaFund application.
+This guide will help you set up social login functionality for Facebook and Google in your ApnaCrowdfunding application.
 Users will be able to login using their social media accounts instead of creating new accounts.

 ## ✅ Prerequisites

 - Laravel 11.x
 - PHP 8.2+
 - Composer
-- Admin access to your ApnaFund application
+- Admin access to your ApnaCrowdfunding application
 - Facebook Developer Account
 - Google Cloud Console Account